mayekuignatius/Practical-Bug-Bounty/Authentication and Authorization Attacks/README.md

 # 🔐 Authentication & Authorization Attacks

-This section captures my hands-on exploration of authentication and authorization weaknesses commonly encountered during web application security testing.

-The goal is to understand how flaws in login mechanisms, session management, identity verification, and access control can allow attackers to gain unauthorized access to accounts, functionality, or sensitive data.
+Broken logins and sloppy access controls are everywhere.
+This section is all about my hands-on hunt for those exact flaws.
+I'm diving into how login mechanisms, session handling, and user permissions can fail, often leaving the door wide open for attackers to steal accounts or sensitive data.

-Through practical testing, I document the methodology used to identify these vulnerabilities, the impact they can have on an application, and the security practices that help prevent them.

-The screenshots and examples included throughout this section demonstrate real testing scenarios, findings, and lessons learned during my practical bug bounty and web application security journey.
+I’ll walk you through my actual testing process: what I look at, how I break things, and why it matters.
+The screenshots and examples you'll see aren't pulled from a textbook they're straight from my real bug bounty digs, complete with the face-palm moments, the small wins, and the key lessons that actually stuck with me.

 There were several labs on this, i will document each attack and PoC with some mitigations to each flaw.
 <img width="952" height="515" alt="image" src="https://github.com/user-attachments/assets/16068cb2-f9d1-40c5-acd4-4b50266fc807" />